Federal Sex Trafficking

-Punishments can be wide-ranging, and may depend on the level of participation prosecutors are able to prove.
+Punishments can be wide-ranging, and may depend on the level of participation prosecutors can prove.
 For example, if prosecutors prove that you had any role in preparing a ship that was used in sex trafficking, you may face up to seven years in federal prison.
 If they can prove you even worked on such a ship, you may face up to two years.

 Federal charges result in federal prison.
-Contrary to the popular myth, federal prison is not a "country club" or resort, even minimum security.
-If convicted of federal sex trafficking charges, it's likely you will be going to maximum security.
+Contrary to the popular myth, federal prison is not a “country club” or resort, even minimum security.
+If convicted of federal sex trafficking charges, you will likely be going to maximum security.

 Human trafficking is also a crime that can lead to deportation if you are not a U.S. citizen.
 If deported to your home country, you will often face prosecution there, as well.